 NOTE 1: The exact method of securing the reference point Ua* depends on the application protocol used over reference point Ua*.

 NOTE 2: Specifying Ua* protocol identifier is not considered in the present document.

+- The Ua* protocol shall be able to handle the expiration of KAF.

 4.4.2 Requirements on AKMA Key Identifier (A-KID)